codeonlyjs/website/content/guide/routerBasics.md

 ## Quick Overview

-The get an idea for how the router works, lets start with a simple example.
+The get an idea for how the router works, let's start with a simple example.

 Central to routing is the Router object itself.